A Prototype Hybrid Mode Cavity for Heterodyne Axion Detection: Introduction

 In this work, we describe the design, fabrication, and characterization of a prototype cavity at SLAC whose geometry is optimized for heterodyne axion detection.
 The cavity, shown in Fig.~\ref{fig:cavity}, is fabricated from six rectangular plates.
 Due to corrugations on the walls, the cavity carries a pair of nearly degenerate, approximately linearly polarized $\mathrm{HE}_{11}$ hybrid modes.
 Two corrugated endplates shift the modes relative to each other, leading to an almost ideal signal overlap factor $C_{\text{sig}}$ and suppressed values of $\eta_p$.
-Ports for the driving and readout waveguides are placed inside opposite endplates, where the signal and loaded modes are excluded respectively, automatically leading to a strong suppression of $\epsilon$.
-One endplate can be deformed to tune the mode frequency difference, and rotated to further decrease $\epsilon$.
+Ports for the driving and readout waveguides are placed inside opposite endplates, where the signal and loaded modes are excluded respectively, automatically leading to a strong suppression of $\chi_{\text{d}, \text{r}}$.
+One endplate can be deformed to tune the mode frequency difference, and rotated to further decrease $\chi_{\text{d}, \text{r}}$.

-Since our proof-of-principle cavity is not superconducting, it has limited sensitivity to axion dark matter.
-However, our measurements demonstrate that this novel cavity design can simultaneously maximize signal and suppress noise, while maintaining a wide tuning range.
+Since our proof-of-principle cavity is not superconducting, it has limited sensitivity to axion dark matter, and we do not plan to use it for a dark matter search.
+However, our simulations and measurements demonstrate that our novel cavity design can simultaneously maximize signal and suppress noise, while maintaining a wide tuning range.
 In addition, our design can be fabricated out of flat plates, which will simplify the transition to a superconducting niobium cavity in future work.

 The paper is organized as follows.
 Sec.~\ref{sec:heterodyne} reviews the heterodyne approach to axion detection, and defines the form factors that determine its signal and noise.
-Sec.~\ref{sec:cavity_design} reviews the theory of hybrid modes, describes the cavity's design, and shows numeric calculations of the mode profiles, $\epsilon$, and $\eta_p$.
+(This section uses natural units, $\hbar = c = 1$.)
+Sec.~\ref{sec:cavity_design} reviews the theory of hybrid modes, describes the cavity's design, and shows numeric calculations of the mode profiles, $\chi_{\text{d}, \text{r}}$, and $\eta_p$.
 Sec.~\ref{sec:mech_fab} describes the mechanical fabrication of the cavity and its tuning mechanism.
 Sec.~\ref{sec:cavity_test} presents results from bench measurements of the finished cavity, which corroborate the results of simulations.
-In particular, we demonstrate suppression of the cross-coupling down to at least $\epsilon \sim 10^{-4}$, and a tuning range of $4 \, \mathrm{MHz}$.
+In particular, we demonstrate suppression of the cross-coupling down to at least $\chi_{\text{d}, \text{r}} \sim 10^{-4}$, and a tuning range of $4 \, \mathrm{MHz}$.
 In Sec.~\ref{sec:conclusion}, we review related work and discuss potential next steps.
-Throughout this work we use natural units, $\hbar = c = 1$.